daharper/Funky/README.md

 ### Stream

-Stream is a poor man's imitation of Java's powerhouse, but it is extremely useful, allowing you to filter, map, reduce, group, and combine data in a clean and expressive way, using generics and lambdas.
+Stream is a poor man's imitation of Java's powerhouse, but it is extremely useful.

 #### Key Features